fedor-rusak/svgGraphViewer/README.md

 * Listeners as basis for interactivity

 SVG as main way to render things (WIP):
-* all starts from svg element that has predefined #id on a web-page
+* All starts from svg element that has predefined #id on a web-page
+* Then we have to do something with SVG elements like g, rect, text and normal text nodes

 ## History

+## 0.14
+- first rendered SVG text with 'TEXT'

+## 0.13
+- svgHelper introduced
+- first rendered SVG rect

 ## 0.12
 - got to SVG